Martin Truex Jr. wins NASCAR Cup race at Phoenix Raceway - WTMJ

 AP Sports Writer

 Truex beat the four championship finalists from last year.
-He had failed to advance into the season-ending finale for the first time in four years and could only watch as Chase Elliott beat Joey Logano, Denny Hamlin and Brad Keselowski for the title at the desert oval.
-All four tailed Truex across the finish line.
+He had failed to advance into the season-ending finale for the first time in four years and could only watch as Chase Elliott beat Logano, Denny Hamlin and Brad Keselowski for the title at the desert oval.
+All four tailed Truex across the finish line Sunday.

 Phoenix Raceway will again host the championship race in November.